 In this section we consider only those weather reports that indicate liquid precipitation.
 For the purposes of this analysis, we include thunderstorms even though some thunderstorms are not accompanied by liquid precipitation.

-The month of the last 12 months with the largest number of those reports was May, with a total of 70 reports.
+The month of 2013 with the largest number of those reports was May, with a total of 70 reports.
 The day with the largest number of those reports was May 30, with a total of 16 reports.

 This station reports when snow is observed falling but does not report the quantity of snow that has fallen or the depth of snow on the ground.